Specialist Care Home Within All Hallows

 We have an open visiting policy welcoming visitors and pets throughout the day.

 The Hospital is committed to providing a consistently high standard of care.
 We believe that this can best be achieved by integrating quality mechanisms into all aspects of the organisation at all times by all staff.
 We invest in our staff and develop their full potential through a commitment to training and education.
-We wholeheartedly support the governments Dignity in Care campaign along with The Gold Standard Framework developing a systematic and high quality approach to end of life care.
-The Hospital further believes that the Quality Assurance Programme should be ongoing, continuous and with measurable outcomes that can be acted upon.

 The Hospital accepts service users from the private sector, social services and the National Health Service.
 Generally all our admissions will be planned with each service user having undergone a full pre-admission assessment to ensure that the unit is able to fully meet their needs.
 However, in an emergency it may be possible to admit a service user at short notice but the normal procedure would be followed i.e. service user must still undergo full assessment to ensure their needs can be met by the unit.